apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 of the execution engine with policy designed to work with the tree of data.
 This is based on the experience and needs of Netflix, where efficiently adding new data to an existing partitioned directory tree is a common operation.

+An XML configuration is shown below.
+The default conflict mode if unset would be `append`.

 ```xml
 <property>